uafgeotools/mtuq/docs/user_guide/06/trace_attributes.rst

 Trace attributes
 ================

-In a seismic inversion, waveform differences, phase shifts, amplitude ratios, and other quantities are calculated from observed and synthetic seismic traces.
+Throughout a seismic inversion, waveform differences, phase shifts, amplitude ratios, and other quantities are calculated from observed and synthetic seismic traces.

-Such quantities provide important information about how data fit evolves and varies according to location and component.
+Such `trace attribute` quantities provide important information about how data fit evolves during the inversion and varies with respect to geographic location and seismic component.

 Collecting trace attributes